asmagill/hammerspoon_core/eventtap/README.md

 hs.eventtap
 ===========

 This is a modified version of the Hammerspoon core module `hs.eventtap`.
-This version adds support for creating `flagChange` events independant of other key events.
+This version adds support for creating `flagsChanged` events independant of other key events.
 It is uncertain if this will eventually be merged into the core application because I am also working on a complete re-write of event handling and generation in an effort to reduce latency when many eventtaps are running concurrently and to more closely integrate eventaps with the `hs.hotkey` module in an attempt to address some of the idiosyncrasies and limitations of that module as well.

 ### Installation